-“Mom, you should celebrate!
-I’ll make you a Green Mango Margarita !” said Toby, my son and our in-house beverage expert.
+“Mom, I’ll make you a Green Mango Margarita !” said Toby, my son and our in-house beverage expert.
 He suggested a mango cocktail because he knew how I loved the fruit.
 Fortunately, even if summer was over, I had kept in the freezer a container of fresh green mango fruit slices.
 And so, we uncorked the spirits and pressed the “pulse” button on the processor.

-We had just received good news and our family was jubilant.
 So with some quick blending, this frothy and fun Green Mango Margarita was shared all around the table.
 This was a delightful, thirst quencher was sweet, tangy, zesty and it was indeed time to celebrate!

 Margaritas are popularly known for the spirits of tequila and flavors of triple sec and lime.
 My version of a GREEN MANGO MARGARITA was an enjoyable concoction of tart-like slivers of green mango crushed together with lots of ice, swishing around with tequila, lemon, triple sec, and slightly sweetened with a few drops of honey.
 And did I mention the addition of cinnamon to the salt-rimmed glass?
 Well yes, there it was smokey cinnamon powder combined and embedded with the salt in the rim.
 The results were absolutely unforgettable.Cheers!